Alpkant/Haskify/README.md

 ## 🎯 Usage

-### Writing Haskell Code
+### Writing Python Code

-1. Use the **Code Editor** panel to write your Haskell functions
+1. Use the **Code Editor** panel to write your Python code
-2. Click the **Run** button to compile and execute your code
+2. Click the **Run** button to execute your code
 3. View the output in the **Output** panel
 4. For interactive programs, use the **Input** field to provide user input

 ### Getting AI Assistance

 1. Type your questions in the **AI Assistant** panel
-2. The AI will analyze your current code and provide helpful responses
+2. The AI will analyze your current code, system materials and provide helpful responses
 3. Ask about:
    - Code explanations
    - Debugging help
-   - Haskell concepts (monads, functors, etc.)
+   - Python and programming concepts
    - Best practices and patterns

 ### Working with Learning Materials